Rob Swire: Other work

-Swire recorded vocals for Deadmau5's song, "Ghosts 'n' Stuff", on 25 November 2008.
+Swire wrote the topline melody and recorded vocals for Deadmau5's song, "Ghosts 'n' Stuff", on 25 November 2008.
 The song has over 60 million views on YouTube, and reached number 1 on the U.S. dance music charts, and certified 3× Platinum in Canada.
 Swire also co-wrote Rihanna's songs "Rude Boy" and "Roc Me Out", and contributed bass guitar and backing vocals to the songs.
 He has also released three other singles in collaboration with other artists: 2006's "Nervous (Creep)", as a mixer for DJ Fresh and Mary Byker; 2009's "End Credits (Live)" as a mixer for Chase & Status and Plan B; and 2010's "Play" as a producer for Taio Cruz.
 Most recently, he recorded vocals for Eric Prydz's song "Breathe", which featured on Prydz's debut studio album Opus in 2016.

 Swire additionally recorded vocals for Deadmau5's song, "Monophobia", which was released on 13 July 2018.